pvonmoradi/imroo/README.md

 # imroo
-A simple script to show Iranian calendar events for today or next days
+A simple script to show Iranian calendar events for a given date range.
+Basically, the script is a filter over a JSON db.

 ## Dependencies
 - [jdate](https://github.com/persiancal/jcal) : Iranian/Persian/Jalali/Shamsi date